Transition to Middle School

 Research in child development shows that an integrated, intentional approach to the transition between Lower School and Middle School will yield the most significant academic gains and will create greater social-emotional stability.
 At a time when young students are undergoing so much internal change due to the onset of puberty, our gradual progression avoids a jarring transition to middle school.
 At King, Grade 5 students build the confidence, sense of self-advocacy, and ownership of learning while maintaining high academic standards and learning routines and procedures appropriate to middle school.

 Our Grade 5 Program includes:

-- Leaders of the Lower School: Harnessing the leadership capacity of early adolescents, our Grade 5 students are truly the leaders and role models of the division.
-Grade 5 students serve as members of the LS Leadership Council, help to organize and lead LS assemblies, lead clubs and enrichment programs, and act as ambassadors during school-wide events.
+Leaders of the Lower School: Harnessing the leadership capacity of early adolescents, our Grade 5 students are truly the leaders and role models of the division.
+Grade 5 students serve as leaders in the Lower School, help to organize and lead assemblies, lead clubs and enrichment programs, and act as ambassadors during school-wide events.

-- Culmination of Lower School Experience: The Lower School program builds towards a wide variety of Grade 5 experiences and events.
-With Capstone Projects in Science and Social Studies, the Overnight Trip to Boston, and the production of the LS musical, Grade 5 students have many opportunities to thrive over the course of the year.
+Culmination of Lower School experience: The Lower School program builds towards a wide variety of Grade 5 experiences and events.
+With capstone projects in Science and Social Studies, the overnight trip to Philadelphia, and the production of the Lower School musical, Grade 5 students have many opportunities to thrive over the course of the year.

 Transitional programming elements:

 Our hybrid approach intentionally weaves Grade 5 students into the life of King's Middle School.
 We guide students through the onset of adolescence by implementing common curricular materials that connect the Lower School and Middle School Lifeskills curriculum.
 Grade 5 students are mentored by the Grade 8 students over the course of the year to learn to problem-solve and self-advocate.
 These transitional opportunities help Grade 5 students grow and form positive relationships across divisions.